-I fell on the Chimaera Device Policy issue around 2 years ago, when the same guy asked for our help and also opened a thread on Apple Community.
+I fell on the Chimaera Device Policy issue around three years ago, when the same guy asked for our help and also opened a thread on Apple Community.

 Everything looked ok but when I got the phone did an iOS restore and now it won’t activate.
 Was working fine before restoring it.
 Run an IMEI report and the only thing that I noticed not being right is under “Next Tether Activation Policy Description” it says “Chimaera Device Policy Applied”.

 Apple support wasn’t much help figuring out what’s wrong with it.
 Anyone knows what this means and most importantly how can I fix it?Apple Community